ros2/design/articles/content_filtering.md

 As described above, we could imagine that if the number of node are 10, 20 and 100 and so are the parameters for each nodes.
 This will be a huge burden and pain for entire system, passing unnecessary messages via limited bandwidth network with edge devices and filtering messages to drop is not something user application wants to do.

-Besides, this problem can be applied to user defined topics.
+Besides, these problems can be applied to user defined topics.

 ### Action Topics